-In week 2 of Domain Camp we are creating subdomains, installing apps/sites into subdomains vs directories, setting up a camp blog with WordPress, using web redirects.
-Maybe we will cover password protecting sites.
+In week 2 of Domain Camp we are creating subdomains, installing apps/sites into subdomains vs directories, setting up a camp blog with WordPress, using web redirects, and how to password protect a site.

 This is the second week of our Domain Camp, where you can learn, practice, and share about managing an internet domain of your own.
 There is no being “behind” as all of this can be done at your own schedule.
 To get started, see Getting Ready for Domain Camp and check out what happened in week 1.

 Here’s what’s on tap around camp for week 2: